Information for Employers - Newton YouthWorks Summer Internship Program

 Our employers are the heart of the Newton YouthWorks Summer Internship Program.
 Without you, we could not offer this meaningful opportunity.
 There are countless success stories about interns who's lives have been changed through this program - because of you.

-While employers will receive the benefit of additional professional help through this program, it is important to remember that the employer's role is also one of mentor and teacher.
+While employers will receive the benefit of free additional professional help through this program, it is important to remember that the employer's role is also one of mentor and teacher.
 This program offers employers an opportunity to get the help they need while also giving back to the Newton community and supporting a young person on their career journey.

 The Newton YouthWorks Summer Internship program offers real work experience to Newton youth.
 To this end, employers must be able to provide the following: